Viewing Great, Timing Difficult

 Four monitors in the tent showed other perspectives.
 Feeds were coming in from NASA’s webcast in Hawaii, news channels, and websites like Steven van Roode’s transitofvenus.nl and my own transitofvenus.org.
 David Wyatt tracked Venus through a video camera that was hooked into a telescope and broadcast on a monitor.
 Another person projected a vast image of the transit onto a screen.
 Some people saw the transit through white light filters and a hydrogen-alpha telescope provided by AstroCamp of YMCA Camp Eberhart in Three Rivers, MI.
 Of course, a couple of telescopes were equipped with Sun Funnels, which yielded a projected image of the sunspots and of Venus in silhouette.

 A few clouds moved in, thankfully after first and second contact, so during breaks in the action I demonstrated with a paper plate why transits come in 8-year pairs separated by over a century.
 I solicited and answered questions, pleased by the inquiries while realizing what I had previously left unsaid while narrating the event.
 The best memories are from the quiet moments when I shut up.

 For example, after one extended cloud was ready to give the sun back to us, everyone realized when the sun was about to emerge from the well defined edge.
-I watched the crowd as they lifted their heads in unison and donned solar shades just as the sun brightened their faces.
+I watched the i use it viagra online in canada crowd as they lifted their heads in unison and cialis usa donned solar shades just as the sun brightened their faces.

 People had been coming and going from the PHM site for the duration of the transit, and I joined the early departures.
 My heart was set on watching the transit underway at sunset from Warren Dunes State Park in Sawyer, Michigan, overlooking Lake Michigan.
 I had to see the Nitzschke-like view, what I consider an iconic transit image.